Bloom-Perf/mochi/README.md

 # mochi
-Simple &amp; fast mock server written in rust
+Simple &amp; fast mock server written in rust.

+## Environment variables
+- `CONFIG_PATH`: specify the path where the configuration of the mock server is located